JoshPaulie/NanoEncoder/docs/untag.md

 # `untag`
 The `untag` command removes the ".optimized" suffix from your optimized video files.
 Best for after you removed originals with [purge](purge.md)

-> [!note]
+{: .warning }
-> This operation cannot be undone, but the files themselves are unchanged, only their names are modified.
+This operation cannot be undone, but the files themselves are unchanged, only their names are modified.

 ---
 Full help output: